Sudoku hard Strategy and Techniques: Sudoku Hard level 4 game 4 solution

 Notice that we have evaluated the DS of only the cells that we needed.
 This strategic approach speeds up the process.

-Stage 3 of Sudoku puzzle solution: 4th level game play 4
+Stage 3 of Sudoku hard puzzle solution: 4th level game play 4

 The first two valid cells are easy to find—

 But it is not any more easy to find positive results.
-So looking for the advanced structure of single digit lock, we got immediate success.
+So looking for the advanced structure of single digit lock, we get immediate success.

-The last find 7 in R8C2 eliminated 7 from DS[1,7,9] in R5C2 and so created digit 7 locked in R5C3 and R6C3 in C3 and locked inside left middle square—
+The last find 7 in R8C2 eliminated 7 from DS[1,7,9] in R5C2 and with 7 in R4, created digit 7 locked in R5C3 and R6C3 in C3 and locked inside left middle square—

 And again the next positive result by a second single digit lock of 5 in R4C3, R6C3 in C3—